ayld/Facade/README.md

 Keep in mind that we're currently in very early alpha and the API changes constantly and can change dramatically :)
 Also wildcard imports in source files like `import com.something.*;` are currently not supported.
 So calling source dependency resolution on such a file or on a set containing one will result in an exception.

+#### Donations

+We are accepting such!
+If you have massive amounts of cash lying around and would like to donate large portion of them for the betterment of mankind we are currently on [Gittip](https://www.gittip.com/ayld/) (symbolic donations are also greatly appreciated).